digitcrusher/Skakun/doc/core/tty/stateful.md

     cap

-The table of the current terminal's capabilities, ie. it contains an entry for every text and screen attribute.
+The table of the current terminal's capabilities, i.e. it contains an entry for every text and screen attribute.
 Color caps are `'true_color'`, `'ansi'` or `false`, everything else is `true` or `false`.
 You may modify this table and call `load_functions`, if the automatic capability detection contraption fails